The Numeracy Infusion Course for Higher Education (NICHE)

 (4) After you have graphed your story of "The Three Little Pigs," please explain why you graphed the story the way you did.

 Kurt Vonnegut on the Shape of Stories

 The Three little Pigs Silly Symphony

 Support for this project has been provided by the National Science Foundation's (NSF) Transforming Undergraduate Education in Science, Technology, Engineering and Mathematics (STEM) (TUES) award #1121844.
-Any opinions, findings, and conclusions or recommendations expressed in this web site of those of the authors and do not necessarily represent the views of the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this web site are those of the authors and do not necessarily represent the views of the National Science Foundation.